Learn how to set up and customize data exports from your Shopify store to Google Sheets with SyncRange.

 When you enable Note Attributes in the Orders tab, SyncRange exports Shopify order additional details as a single JSON array string column.
 This works in both Google Sheets and BigQuery exports.

 custom.internal_id, custom.warehouse_id, delivery.instructions).To get the exact metafield name from Shopify, use your Shopify admin (see the image below for where to find it).
 The name is always in the form namespace.key (for example, custom.po_number).
-Copy that value and paste it into the corresponding Metafield 1, 2, or 3 field in SyncRange.
+Copy that value and paste it into the corresponding Metafield 1–8 field in SyncRange.

 The image below shows where to find or copy the order metafield name (namespace.key) in your Shopify dashboard—e.g. Settings → Custom data → Orders, or an order detail page where the metafield is shown.

 In Shopify admin: go to Settings → Custom data → Orders (or the metafield definition you use).
 The metafield name is shown as Namespace and Key—combine them as namespace.key (e.g. custom.internal_id).
 You can also see it when editing an order and viewing its metafields.
-Use that exact value in SyncRange’s Metafield 1, 2, or 3 fields.
+Use that exact value in SyncRange’s Metafield 1–8 fields.

 When you configure the Products tab, you can add up to 8 custom product metafield columns.
 Each metafield you specify becomes its own column in your export: the column header is the metafield name (e.g. custom.internal_id), and each row shows that metafield’s value for that product (or variant).
 This works for both Google Sheets and BigQuery exports.